-UPDATE (25/01/2022): The 2022 SIRG workshop has been postponed due to the change to red settings under the national covid protection framework.
-The organising team is working on alternative arrangements and details will be posted here and to the SIRG mailing list in due course.
-Our aim is to hold an in-person meeting in winter (June/July) 2022.
+UPDATE (14/11/2022): The 2022 SIRG workshop was postponed due to the change to red settings under the national covid protection framework.
+Our new dates are February 9 – 11 2023.
+Those of you who had previously registered for SIRG2022 do not need to do anything.
 Please don’t hesitate to contact us at email@example.com with any questions.

 Where: Coronet Peak, Queenstown, New Zealand.
 Workshop sessions will be held in the Coronet Peak Ski Area base building, with accommodation available on site at the Otago Ski Club’s Joel Lodge.
 Coronet Peak is a 25 minute drive from Queenstown Airport.
 Note that there is no regular public transport to Coronet peak during summer months – if you require transport from the airport to Coronet Peak please let the organising team know and we will do our best to coordinate ride sharing.

-What: We welcome presentations on all aspects of research related to the cryosphere, including but not limited to: seasonal snow, glaciology, glacial geomorphology and sea ice, in Aotearoa New Zealand, Antarctica, and further afield.
+What: We welcome presentations on all aspects of research related to the cryosphere, including but not limited to: seasonal snow, glaciology, snow and glacier hydrology, glacial geomorphology, and sea ice, in Aotearoa New Zealand, Antarctica, and further afield.

-Registration is now open, and closes on January 28, 2022.
+Registration is now open and closes on January 20, 2023.
 The registration page is accessible here.
-For 2022, registration fees are:
+For 2023, registration fees are:

 - Non-student: $150

 - Student (presenting): $0

 Registration fees include accommodation (for the nights of February 9 and 10), meals for the duration of the workshop and the field trip.
 We acknowledge the generous support of NIWA, Antarctica New Zealand and Coronet Peak which has allowed us to keep registration costs to a minimum.